Helsinki RC: Early history (1999–2019)

 The inaugural men’s 7’s championship was launched in 2010 and HRC took the first ever title.
-Both in 2010 and 2011 HRC men advanced to the semi-finals in the XV’s Championship, only to suffer last-minute losses in both games.
 In 2011, men’s 7’s team was invited to Moscow for European 7’s Champions Trophy.

-In 2012, HRC Ladies re-enter the women’s championship after few years hiatus.
+After a few years of absence, HRC re-enter the women’s championship in 2012.

 In 2013, the club organized the Finnish Championship finals in Helsinki, attracting the (then) highest-ever amount of spectators at a Finnish rugby game.

 After an eleven-year drought, men claimed the XV’s championship in 2014.
-At the same time, HRC Ladies advanced to the finals first time in their history, finishing in the runner-up position.
+At the same time, the women's team advanced to the finals first time in their history, finishing in the runner-up position.

-A year later, in 2015, the tables turned as Ladies celebrated their first ever XV’s title, while men narrowly lost the title in the final.
+A year later, in 2015, the tables turned as HRC women's team celebrated their first ever XV’s title, while men narrowly lost the title in the final.
 Men’s 7’s team won the 7’s championship title and HRC men’s 2nd team won the Division 1.

-HRC’s finest hour was truly in 2016, when the club accomplished its first and only double-double: both men and women retrieved both the 7’s and XV’s championships.
-Men’s 7’s team got a taste of European top level rugby as they participated to European 7’s Champions Trophy in Saint Petersburg, Russia.
+The 2016 season is HRC’s shiniest moment: the club accomplished its first and only double-double, as both men and women retrieved both the 7’s and XV’s championships.
+Men’s 7’s team participated again to European 7’s Champions Trophy in Saint Petersburg, Russia.

-2017 was another successful year, as both men and women reclaimed the 7’s titles and finished in the runner-up position in their respective championships.
+In 2017, both men and women reclaimed the 7’s titles and finished in the runner-up position in their respective championships.
 The club also participated in traditional Ghent Easter 7’s tournament and finished in men and women’s competitions second and third, respectively.